List of Liga Super seasons: 2004

 The Malaysia Super League (MSL) was introduced for the first time in 2004.
 It replaced the M-League as the top-most tier for professional Malaysian football clubs.

 The season kicked off on February 14, 2004.
 Pahang FA dominated the season and ended up winning the title by a wide margin and this was down to their efforts in securing the services of the nation's top players prior to the start of the new season.
 Pahang FA's Indra Putra Mahayuddin was the season's top goalscorer with 15 goals.
 He remains, until this day, the last Malaysian to win that accolade.

 The highest scoring match of the season was Perlis FA 6-2 defeat of Kedah FA on July 31, 2004.

-A plus point was the surprisingly strong finish of club side Public Bank FC.
-At this time, the Football Association of Malaysia were trying to promote clubs as the future of Malaysian football.
+One positive point was Public Bank FC.strong performance at the end of the season.
+At the time, the Football Association of Malaysia was working to promote clubs as the future of Malaysian football.